pcah/pca-scaffold/docs/pypi_release_checklist.md

     > git push --tags
     > ```

-    tag_name has to be started with 'v'(lower case), to leverage github release workflow.
+    tag_name has to be started with 'v'(lower case), to leverage GitHub release workflow.

 7. Check the PyPI listing page to make sure that the README, release notes, and roadmap display properly.
-If tox test passwed, this should be ok, since we have already run twine check during tox test.
+If tox test passed, this should be ok, since we have already run twine check during tox test.

 ## About This Checklist